Automattic/jetpack/readme.txt

 == How to uninstall WP Super Cache ==

-Edit the file uninstall.php in your plugins/wp-super-cache/ directory and set UNINSTALL_WPSUPERCACHE to a non blank value like this:
+Copy uninstall.php from where you have WP Super Cache installed to where your site is installed.
+The file wp-load.php is in this directory.
+Edit uninstall.php and uncomment line 22 by removing the "//" at the start of the line.
+It should look like this:

-	`define( 'UNINSTALL_WPSUPERCACHE', '1' );`
+	`define( 'UNINSTALL_WPSUPERCACHE', 1 );`

-Open your browser and load wp-content/plugins/wp-super-cache/uninstall.php directly.
+Open your browser and load uninstall.php directly.
 You must be logged in, and you must confirm the action.
 If you do not delete the plugin immediately, after the script runs, please comment out the define() above to stop someone else running it.